NikolaiT/incolumitas/content/Security/detecing-proxies.md

 | 64ms              | 62ms          | 3.2%            | No           |
 | 207.9ms           | 236.7ms       | 13.8%           | No           |

 As you can see, the difference between WebSocket latency and TCP/IP handshake is mostly very small.
 I assume that these visitors didn't use any proxy.
 I cannot say for sure obviously, because after all, I want to find a way to detect proxy usage.
-But I am quite confident that they don't use proxies.
+But I am quite confident that they don't use proxies, because their browsing behavior appears to be organic and most my visitors don't use proxies (except on [bot.incolumitas.com](https://bot.incolumitas.com/)).

 Now it's time to collect samples from some scraping providers (such as [Brightdata](https://brightdata.com/) or [ScrapingBee](https://www.scrapingbee.com/)) and see how the latencies differ there.
 With those providers, I am very confident that they use proxies, so my hypothesis is the following: The latancies from the WebSocket messages should be significantly larger then the ones from the TCP Handshake.